SajjadBrohi/SleepingCoders/README.md

 **Sajjad Brohi**

-Responsible for a2.py
+Responsible for a2.py.

 **CSSE7030 - University of Queensland**

-Provided all the other files as a starter for an assignment
+Provided all the other files as a starter for an assignment.